-Can you file a patent opposition against a pending application?
+Can you file a patent opposition against a US pending application?

-You may have heard of a trademark opposition as the way to challenge a trademark application, but is there an equivalent proceeding for challenging patent applications?
+You may have heard of a trademark opposition as the way to challenge a trademark application, but is there an equivalent proceeding for challenging US patent applications?
 Yes there is, but it’s not called a patent opposition.
-A few options exist, but they go by different names and they pertain only to utility nonprovisional patent applications.
+A few options exist in the US.
+However, they go by different names and pertain primarily to nonprovisional utility patent applications.

 For pending utility patent applications, you can file either a patent protest or a preissuance submission.
 The difficult timing requirements of a patent protest make it rarely used.
 So the preissuance submission is more practical and the most likely way to challenge a utility nonprovisional application.